PhoenixAceVFX/GhanaFuneralBot/README.md

 # How to use

 Simply type !g join in the voice channel you're in.
-(Be sure you have admin permission)
+(Be sure you have admin permission) do !g ban @user to ban them in style!

 # Current Bugs
 - If called in multiple voice chats in the same server, can cause errors.